kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Manage-Results.md

 ![Results View screenshot](/img/ResultsView-Screenshot4.png)

-If you type, for example, "Personal Single" in the *Filter* field, only the results ran by a Personal Single worker will appear on the table.
-You can then click on *Filtered* to select them and export only those results that you're interested in.
+If you type, for example, <Hl>Personal Single</Hl> in the <Hl>Filter</Hl> field, only the results ran by a Personal Single worker will appear on the table.
+You can then click on <Hl>Filtered</Hl> to select them and export only those results that you're interested in.

 For more eloborate filtering you can use Regular Expressions.
-Click on *RegEx* to activate this.
+Click on <Hl>RegEx</Hl> to activate this.

-By default filtering in case insensitive but you can turn on case sensitive filtering by clicking on *Aa*.
+By default filtering in case insensitive but you can turn on case sensitive filtering by clicking on <Hl>Aa</Hl>.

-Sometimes the simple filter is not precise enough or you want to combine multiple filters: For those cases the _Filter Builder_ offers complex criteria with logical conjunctions ('and', 'or').
+Sometimes the simple filter is not precise enough or you want to combine multiple filters: For those cases the <Hl>Filter Builder</Hl> offers complex criteria with logical conjunctions (**'and'**, **'or'**).
 It's also possible to filter for certain dates.

 ![Results View screenshot](/img/ResultsView-Screenshot10.png)